 - Scholar, State of North Rhine-Westphalia

-Dominik L. Michels is an Assistant Professor of Computer Science and Applied Mathematics, and the Principal Investigator of the Computational Sciences Group at KAUST's Visual Computing Center.
+Dominik L. Michels is an Associate Professor of Computer Science and Applied Mathematics, and the Principal Investigator of the Computational Sciences Group at KAUST's Visual Computing Center.
 Professor Michels and his team develop efficient methods for the accurate simulation of natural phenomena, processes, and technical procedures to solve practically relevant problems in scientific and visual computing.
 In this context, his academic interests comprise algorithms, artificial intelligence, machine learning, mathematical modeling, numerical simulations, scientific and visual computing.

 Education and early career